About Pūtoi Rito Communities of Readers

 Purpose of the project

-Reading for pleasure has significant benefits such as improving reading, knowledge, empathy, creativity, wellbeing and social outcomes.
-It provides an important foundation for digital and critical literacies, crucial for participation in today’s complex information landscape.
+Reading for pleasure has significant benefits such as improving reading, knowledge, empathy, creativity, well being and social outcomes.
+It provides an important foundation for digital, media and information literacies, crucial for participation in today’s complex information landscape.

 However, not all children, young people and their communities in New Zealand have the same opportunities to develop a love of reading.
 There are inequities in access to books, libraries, expertise, support and reading role-models.